 Andrew has spent more than 25 years in asset management, currently as the head of the investment office at Scottish Widows.
 Prior to this he was the global chief operating officer, distribution, at Aberdeen Standard Investments, and as the chief investment officer for Scottish Widows Investment Partnership.
 He holds an MSc in applied economics from the University of California at Santa Cruz, USA, and a BA in Chinese and economics from the University of Leeds.

-Jeff Watson is a member of Audit Committee.
+Anne is a member of the Board Audit Committee.

 John Holtby is a member of Remuneration and Nomination Committee.

 John is a councillor in East Riding of Yorkshire Council where he is the deputy leader, with a portfolio for corporate affairs including pensions.
 He is also the vice-chair of the East Riding Pension Fund.
 He is an arable and livestock farmer on the land his family has farmed since 1890.
 He has an MA (Hons) in land economy from Magdalene College, Cambridge.